Home

 What content does a climate risk service need, for example for drought?

-The objective of CRiSDA is to support a knowledge-based, comprehensive climate risk management by co-creating and researching essential building blocks for a climate risk service for Austria using drought as an example.
-Together with potential end-users, a co-creation methodology for identifying the requirements of such a service will be developed and employed.
+The objective of the ACRP project (2022-2025) CRiSDA was to support a knowledge-based, comprehensive climate risk management by co-creating and researching essential building blocks for a climate risk service for Austria using drought as an example.
+Together with potential end-users, a co-creation methodology for identifying the requirements of such a service was be developed and employed.

-Moreover, CRiSDA will add a climate risk perspective to climate services, by broadening the concept from a hazard focus towards risk through the inclusion of exposure and vulnerability.
+Moreover, CRiSDA added a climate risk perspective to climate services, by broadening the concept from a hazard focus towards risk through the inclusion of exposure and vulnerability.

 Funding